e-corp-sam-sepiol/vertcoind-ncurses/README.md

 python3 main.py
 ```

-vertcoind-ncurses2 will automatically use the cookie file available in
+vertcoind-ncurses will automatically use the cookie file available in
 ~/.vertcoin/, or the RPC settings in ~/.vertcoin/vertcoin.conf.
 To use a different
 datadir, specify the --datadir flag: